dotnet/AspNetCore.Docs/aspnetcore/tutorials/signalr.md

 This tutorial teaches the basics of building a real-time app using SignalR.
 You learn how to:

 > [!div class="checklist"]
-> * Create a web app project.
+> * Create a web app.
 > * Add the SignalR client library.
 > * Create a SignalR hub.
 > * Configure the project to use SignalR.
-> * Add code that uses the hub to send messages from any client to all connected clients.
+> * Add code that sends messages from any client to all connected clients.

-At the end, you'll have a working chat app:
+At the end, you have a working chat app:

 ![SignalR sample app](signalr/_static/signalr-get-started-finished.png)